-Big Changes to Dwight Lydell Park in 2020
+Dwight Lydell Park Renovation Summer 2020 Update

-For more information about Kent County Parks and the construction at Dwight Lydell Park click HERE.
+For more information about Kent County Parks and Dwight Lydell Park click HERE.To read more about the history of Dwight Lydell Park click HERE.